5 Personal Finance Apps to Keep Your Finances in CheckMay 5, 2017

 - Roll with the punches: be aware that your budget will probably have to change – and be willing to make those changes

 - Age your money: this is just saying that you should be using last month’s paycheck to pay this month’s bills

 YNAB™ is an effective app that many users swear by, but it does cost money.
 You will be charged $6.99 each month after a 34-day free trial.
 Use that free trial period to determine whether the guidance is worth the price.

 Add Personal Finance Apps to Your List

-The average smartphone user accesses almost 27 apps per month.
+According to PEW Research Center, 77% of Americans go online on a daily basis.
+Of those 77% of Americans, 43% of them go online multiple times a day.
 If you frequently use apps to make your life easier, why not add a few personal finance apps to your phone?
 The more you keep up with your finances, the more aware of them you will be.
-There are apps for sticking to your budget, tracking your credit score, investing, fraud protection, and more, and these are just a few of the many personal finance apps out there.
+There are apps for sticking to your budget, tracking credit score, investing, fraud protection, and more, and these are just a few of the many personal finance apps out there.